Skip to content

 podkit eject

 Safely unmount an iPod device.
 This is a shortcut for podkit device eject.
+Also available as podkit unmount.

 Terminal window

-podkit eject [name] [options]
+podkit eject [-d <name>] [options]

 OptionDescription